MSc Advanced CompositesFind a programme

 See international equivalent qualifications on the International Office website.

-Graduates from this programme could enter a career in one of the rapidly growing composites-related industries, such as aerospace, marine, automotive and wind turbine, materials testing/manufacturing or in engineering consultancy sectors.
-Some of our MSc graduates continue to PhD study, either at Bristol or other relevant PhD programmes.
+Graduates from this programme could enter a career in one of the rapidly growing composites-related industries, such as aerospace, marine, automotive and wind turbine engineering, materials testing/manufacturing or engineering consultancy.
+Some of our MSc graduates continue to PhD study, either at Bristol or at another leading university.

 REF 2014 results